EZ Bar Skull Crusher: Muscles Worked & How To Do

 If you feel the close grip is too uncomfortable on your wrists, you can try using a neutral grip, with your palms facing each other, by using a dumbbell.

-Dumbbell vs ez bar skull crushers
+Dumbbell vs EZ bar skull crushers

 Dumbbell skull crushers allow for greater stability and each arm to work independently, while the EZ bar version provides a more ergonomic grip.
 Choose based on personal comfort and training goals.